 STEP 1.

-Turn off the laptop, unplug the power adapter and remove the battery.
+Turn off the computer, unplug the power adapter and remove the battery.

 Unscrew five screws securing the memory/fan cover and remove the cover.